highmobility/hm-android-bluetooth-auto-api-explorer/README.md

 After initialisation, the [sandboxui](https://github.com/highmobility/hm-android-bluetooth-auto-api-explorer/tree/master/sandboxui/src/main/java/com/highmobility/sandboxui) module is loaded.
 All of the app logic is in that package.

-## Instrumented tests
+## Instrumentation tests

-Instrumented tests cover the bluetooth and telematics commands.
-For them to work, ble-explorer-app/src/main/java/res/values/credentials.xml needs to have the following keys:
+Instrumentation tests cover bluetooth and telematics commands.
+For them to work, ble-explorer-app/src/main/java/res/values/credentials.xml should have the following keys:

 ```
 <?xml version="1.0" encoding="utf-8"?>